Our goal is to share information and products that are truly helpful to renters.

 The more types of insurance you have with one company, the more likely they are to reduce the cost of your plans.

 If you’ve filed claims in the past, your rate may be higher.
-While this is frustrating, it is a factor that influences your rate.
+While this is frustrating, it is a factor that influences your renters insurance premium rate because insurance companies consider you to be higher risk.

-The insurance company will also run your credit.
+Some renters insurance companies will run a credit check on you when determining your premium.
 If your credit is poor or marginal, you may have to pay a higher rate.

 While there are many factors that may raise your rate, there are ways to lower your rate too.
 Many renters insurance companies offer multi-policy discounts, safety discounts, and more ways to save.
 Here are some of the most common: